 - Place the baking sheet in your freezer and let it sit for about an hour or until your banana slices firm up a bit.

 - Then, taking your serving options into consideration, evenly portion out the sliced bananas into freezer snack bags.

-If you want to get extra organized (and kind of fancy), you can add other fruits to your sliced banana bags, like frozen blueberries, strawberries, or whatever else you love to combine.
-That way, you have everything in a smoothie freezer pack ready to go whenever you feel like a fruity drink.
+If you want to get extra organized (and kind of fancy), add other fruits to your sliced banana bags, like frozen blueberries, strawberries, or whatever else you love to combine.
+That way, you have everything in a smoothie freezer pack ready to go anytime.

 If you’re planning to stock up on bananas so they can be added to a smoothie, then mashing them and storing the bananas in cubes is a great time-saver.